dimitri/pgloader.io/content/home.md

     <img width="200px" src="/img/logo.png">
 </figure>

-pgLoader has two modes of operation.
+pgloader has two modes of operation.
 It can either load data from files, such as CSV or Fixed-File Format; or migrate a whole database to PostgreSQL.

-pgLoader supports several RDBMS solutions as a migration source, and fetches information from the catalog tables over a connection to then create an equivalent schema in PostgreSQL.
+pgloader supports several RDBMS solutions as a migration source, and fetches information from the catalog tables over a connection to then create an equivalent schema in PostgreSQL.
 This means that you can [migrate to PostgreSQL in a single command-line](/about/)!